chromice/ae/documentation/index.md

 æ (pronounced "ash") is a collection of loosely coupled PHP libraries for all your web development needs: request routing, response caching, templating, form validation, image manipulation, and database operations.

 This project has been created and maintained by its sole author to explore, validate and express his views on web development.
-As a result, this is an opinionated codebase that adheres to the following basic principles:
+As a result, this is an opinionated codebase that attempts to achieve the following goals:

-- **Simplicity:** There are no controllers, event emitters and responders, filters, template engines, etc. There are no config files to tinker with either.
-All libraries have with their (few) configuration options set to reasonable defaults.
+- **Simplicity:** There are no controllers, event emitters and responders, filters, template engines.
+There are no config files to tinker with, either: all libraries come preconfigured with sensible default values.
 - **Reliability**: All examples in this documentation are tested and their output is verified.
 [Documentation](index.php) is the spec, [examples](../documentation) are unit tests.
 The syntax is designed to be expressive and error-resistant.
-- **Performance:** All libraries have been designed with best performance practices in mind.
+- **Performance:** All libraries have been designed with performance and effiency in mind.
 Responses can be cached statically and served through Apache alone.
 - **Independence:** This toolkit does not have any third-party dependencies, nor does it needlessly adhere to any style guide or standard.
 There are only 6 thousand lines of code written by a single author, so it would not take you long to figure out what all of them do.

 There is nothing particularly groundbreaking or fancy about this toolkit.
 If you are just looking for a simple PHP framework, you may have found it.
 However, if someone told you that all your code must be broken into models, views and controllers, you will be better off using something like [Yii](http://www.yiiframework.com) or [Laravel](http://laravel.com).